ddg93/JOposeAABB/README.md

 # Welcome to the JOposeAABB repository

-This GitHub project provides a deep learning model for accurate pose estimation of cylinders and ellipsoids suspended in a viscous shear flow.
+This GitHub project provides a deep learning model for the pose estimation of cylinders and ellipsoids suspended in a viscous shear flow.

-The model estimates the particle orientation vector from the experimental measurements of the three-dimensional Axes-Aligned Bounding Box (AABB) of the oriented axisymmetrical particle.
+The model estimates the particle orientation vector from the experimental measurements of the three-dimensional Axes-Aligned Bounding Box (AABB, the minimum enclosing parallelepiped that contains the object) of the oriented axisymmetrical particle.

 ![alt text](https://github.com/ddg93/JOposeAABB/blob/main/setup_complete.jpg?raw=true)